- EDUCATIONAL PROGRAMS

 Filing a police report with a Lincoln University Police Officer will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
 Filing a police report will however do the following:

 When a sexual assault victim contacts the Lincoln University Police Department, the Student Health Center will be notified, as well as the Vice President for Student Affairs.
 The victim of a sexual assault may choose for the investigation to be pursued through the criminal justice system and the university’s Student Life Review Board, or only the latter.
-A university representative will guide the victim through the available options and support the victim in his or her decision.
-Various counseling options are available from the university through the Student Health Center
+Victims also have the option of contacting the Title IX coordinator or one of the other campus security authorities (CSA)’s to discuss reporting options.
+One of these university representatives will guide the victim through the available options and support the victim in his or her decision.

 Counseling and support services available to victims who choose counseling and support outside the university system:

 Family Mental Health Center Hotline………..…800-833-3915